-Not sure as yet what you might like to work on or which advancement programme could be right for you.
-That is no problem at all, why not consider coming along to an introductory session.
+Not sure as yet what you might like to work on or which personal programme could be right for you.
+That is no problem at all, why not consider coming along to a no-obligation Introductory Session.
 Chatting things over will give the opportunity for you to find out more about the options.

 Some people who have never been involved in a counselling/mentoring/life coaching programme before can also be unsure if they that path is right for them.
 You will not know until you try.
 At no stage are you committed to continuing with a programme if it is not working for you.